Graham BELL and Alfred NIAUDET installed the first telephone.

 [Glasgow] November 9, 1877.

-Annotation by Niaudet at the top indicating having responded on November 13, 1877.
+Niaudet's annotation at the top indicates that he replied on November 13, 1877.

 “Sir William Thomson's remarks were so excellent that they […] will carry great weight.”

 “My dear Sir, many thanks for your interesting letter, and for the papers forwarded.
 I shall be in Paris in the course of six or eight days and hope to meet you there.
-I send newspaper containing accounts of my reading here.
+I send newspaper containing accounts of my lecture here.
 Sir William Thomson's remarks were so excellent that they should certainly be translated into French– and will carry great weight.
 In haste.
 Yours truly.
-Alexander Graham Bell. »
+Alexander Graham Bell.”

 French transcription:

-“Dear Sir, thank you very much for your interesting letter and for the newspapers you sent me.
-I will be in Paris for six or eight days and I hope to meet you there.
-I am sending you a journal containing the proceedings of my conference here.
-Sir William Thomson's remarks were so brilliant that they should certainly be translated into French – and will carry great weight.
-In haste, yours, sincerely.
-Alexander Graham Bell. »
+“Dear Sir, thank you most sincerely for your interesting letter and for the newspapers you sent me.
+I will be in Paris for six to eight days and hope to meet you there.
+I am sending you a newspaper containing the proceedings of my lecture here.
+Sir William Thomson’s remarks were so brilliant that they should certainly be translated into French – and will carry great weight.
+Hastening, yours sincerely, Alexander Graham Bell.”

 __________________________________________________________________

-Although the collective unconscious today only remembers the name of Alexander Graham Bell as the inventor of the telephone, this societal revolution was a human adventure with several factors and the real authorship of the invention gives rise, even today Today there are many controversies.
+Although today the collective unconscious only remembers Alexander Graham Bell as the inventor of the telephone, this societal revolution was a human adventure with several factors and the real paternity of the invention still gives rise to many controversies today.

-The Frenchman Charles Bourseul (1829.1912) seems to have been the first – in an article entitled Electric transmission of speech, published in L'Illustration on August 26, 1854 – to propose a mechanism capable of transmitting the voice at a distance via an electric wire.
+The Frenchman Charles Bourseul (1829-1912) appears to have been the first – in an article entitled Electrical Transmission of Speech, published in L'Illustration on August 26, 1854 – to propose a mechanism capable of transmitting the voice over a distance via an electric wire.

-The German scientist Johann Philipp Reis (1835.1874) developed, in 1860, a device that he called a “telephone” and which made it possible – although very imperfectly – to transmit sounds and voices at a distance, using an electric current.
+the German scientist Johann Philipp Reis (1835-1874) developed a device which he named "telephone" and which allowed – although very imperfectly – the transmission of sounds and voice over a distance, thanks to an electric current.

-It was the Italian-American Antoni Meucci (1808.1889) who was the first to file a patent describing a telephone device in December 1870.
+It was the Italian-American Antoni Meucci (1808-1889) who first filed a descriptive patent for a telephone device in December 1870.
 Not having the financial means to extend the said patent, Meucci let it expire in 1874 and a certain Alexander Graham Bell filed it in turn, improved, in 1876.

-Another actor in this epic, the inventor Elisha Gray (1835.1901) filed a patent application with the American Institute of Industrial Property for an invention concerning “ the electrical transmission and reception of the human voice ”, on February 14, 1876. , just a few hours after Graham Bell.
-Bell's patent was reportedly examined immediately at the request of his lawyer, while Gray's was not examined until the next day.
-Despite numerous lawsuits filed, Gray was unable to have the antecedence of his work recognized.
+Another key figure in this saga was the inventor Elisha Gray (1835-1901), who filed a patent application with the U.S. Institute of Industrial Property for an invention concerning " the electrical transmission and reception of the human voice " on February 14, 1876, just hours after Graham Bell.
+Bell's patent was reportedly examined immediately at the request of his lawyer, while Gray's was not reviewed until the following day.
+Despite numerous lawsuits, Gray was unable to establish the priority of his work.

-Finally, it was David Hugues and Thomas Edison who proposed, from 1877, the most significant developments in microphones (Edison had developed, in 1877, the first device capable of recording and reproducing sounds: the phonograph ).
+Finally, it was David Hughes and Thomas Edison who, from 1877 onwards, proposed the most significant developments in microphone technology (Edison had developed, in 1877, the first device capable of recording and reproducing sounds: the phonograph).

 “Mister Watson, come here, I want to see you!”

-“Mr. Watson, come, I want to see you!” » : here is what history remembers as being the first words exchanged, from one room to another, by Bell with his assistant Thomas Watson (1854.1934).
-The voice emerging from a coil connected by two conductive wires launches the course of an extraordinary scientific revolution, still underway nearly one hundred and fifty years later.
+"Mr. Watson, come in, I want to see you!"
+This is what history remembers as the first words exchanged, from one room to another, by Bell with his assistant Thomas Watson (1854-1934).
+The voice coming from a reel connected by two wires launched an extraordinary scientific revolution, still ongoing nearly 150 years later.

 __________________________________________________________________